tgstation/tgstation/.github/CONTRIBUTING.md

 While DM allows other ways of declaring variables, this one should be used for consistency.

 ### Tabs, not spaces
-You must use tabs to indent your code, NOT SPACES.
+You should use tabs to indent your code, NOT SPACES.

 Do not use tabs/spaces for indentation in the middle of a code line.
 Not only is this inconsistent because the size of a tab is undefined, but it means that, should the line you're aligning to change size at all, we have to adjust a ton of other code.
 Plus, it often time hurts readability.